loopbackio/loopback.io/pages/en/lb2/Registering-users.md

   //...
 ```

-{% include note.html content="

-Passwords are automatically hashed when persisted to the data store.
+{% include note.html content="Passwords are automatically hashed when persisted to the data store..

-" %}

-{% include note.html content="

-You can do this in a [boot script](/doc/en/lb2/Defining-boot-scripts.html) as shown above.
+You can do this in a [boot script](Defining-boot-scripts.html) as shown above." %}

-" %}

 Over REST, use the `POST /users` endpoint to create a new user instance, for example: